 Provo Divorce Lawyer & Child Custody Attorney

-If you are facing divorce, a custody dispute, or post-decree litigation in Provo, your case will likely proceed through the Fourth District Court in Utah County.
+If you are facing divorce, a child custody dispute, or post-decree litigation in Provo, your case will likely proceed through the Fourth District Court in Utah County.
 Provo is the county seat, and many family-law matters are heard at the Fourth District Judicial Center in downtown Provo.

 Faced with Divorce in Provo?

-Request a FREE, no obligation, confidential consultation.
+Request a FREE, no obligation, confidential consultation with an attorney.

 FREE CONSULTATION